SamaAlt/ZarkNews/Prep-Files/user_stories.md

 3. As an Admin or Editor, I want to modify filters as needed to ensure the filtering options remain relevant.
 4. As an Admin or Editor, I want to delete filters when they are no longer necessary so that the filter options stay clean and effective.
 5. As an Admin or Editor, I want to track changes to filters with a log so that I can understand how filtering criteria have evolved.

-## Subscription
-1. As a Reader, I want to subscribe to newsletters so that I can receive regular updates about new articles.
-2. As a Subscriber, I want to view newsletters so that I can stay informed about content.
-3. As a Subscriber, I want to manage my subscription settings so that I can control how I receive newsletters.
-4. As a Subscriber, I want to unsubscribe from newsletters when I no longer wish to receive them.

 ## Analytics Diagram
 1. As an Editor, I want to create visual analytics diagrams for socio-economic data so that readers can access insightful data visualizations.